ElDuke717/intro-nextjs-app/README.md

 ## Contact

-If you have any questions, suggestions, or just want to say hello, feel free to reach out to us at [your.email@example.com].
+If you have any questions, suggestions, or just want to say hello, feel free to reach out to us at [hello@nickhuemmer.me].
 We'd love to hear from you!

 Happy coding! 🚀

 Welcome to my personal page!

-About Me:
+# About Me:
 --------------
 Hey there!
-I'm [Your Name], a passionate web developer and technology enthusiast.
+I'm Nick Huemmer, a web developer and technology enthusiast.
 I love crafting beautiful and efficient web experiences that leave a positive impact on users.
-With a background in computer science and a keen eye for design, I enjoy exploring the intersection of technology and creativity.
+I enjoy exploring the intersection of technology and creativity.

 Tech Stack:
 --------------